quicko-software/clubmanager/Documentation/QuickStart/CreatePlaceholderData.rst

 1000 member records with associated location and frontend user record were created.
 In addition, system categories were created for sorting of member and site records.
+The system categories will be created on the root page of your pagetree.
+You can transfer them afterwards to your "Sys Categories Storage".

 .. note::